jciarka/KWQuotesApp/README.md

 Pulling the code of application:
 - open Visual Studio
 - click "Clone a repository" option in menu at right side of window
-- type repository location form this site and choose desired location at you PC
+- type repository location from this site and choose desired location at you PC
 - click “Clone” button

 Compiling: